simonec73/QRiskTree/README.md

 > **IMPORTANT**
 > The work implements a very personal take on the ideas introduced with the above material.
 It does not implement any specific standard or risk management framework.
 If you decide to use it as a tool to support your Compliance requirements, it is your responsibility to ensure that QRiskTree fits those requirements and aligns with your standards of reference, by eventually making the necessary changes to the code.

-QRiskTree is provided under [MIT license](https://github.com/simonec73/QRiskTree?tab=MIT-1-ov-file#readme) AS-IS, with no guarantee of any sort.
+This is a project developed by a single person as a passion project, and is shared with you with the intent of providing the Security and Business communities a better way to communicate with each other and collaborate in creating better, more secure products.

+With this intent of allowing the widest adoption, I've decided to provide QRiskTree under [MIT license](https://github.com/simonec73/QRiskTree?tab=MIT-1-ov-file#readme).
 You can use it for any lawful purpose, for free, including creating commercial software.

 ## What is QRiskTree composed of?